Low Bradfield: Bradfield Dale

-The area to the west of the village is a rural area known as Bradfield Dale and contains the three reservoirs of Agden, Dale Dike and Strines which were constructed in the 1860s.
-The many construction workers who came into the dale prompted the Haychatter Farm to open a public house on its premises known as the Reservoir Inn and then the Haychatter which remained open until 2003.
-The dale contains Sugworth Hall which dates from a least the 16th century although the building has been much changed since then.
+The area to the west of the village is a rural area known as Bradfield Dale which contains the three reservoirs of Agden, Dale Dike and Strines which were constructed in the 1860s.
+The many construction workers who came into the dale prompted the Haychatter Farm to open a public house on its premises known as the Reservoir Inn and then the Haychatter, which remained open until 2003.
+The dale contains Sugworth Hall which dates from at least the 16th century, although the building has been much changed since then.
 Eminent families who have lived there include the Hooles and the Boots.
-Charles Boot built a folly tower overlooking Strines Reservoir in 1927 known as Boot's Folly, it is a prominent landmark for miles around.
+Charles Boot built a folly tower overlooking Strines Reservoir in 1927 known as Boot's Folly; it is a prominent landmark for miles around.
 Another ancient residence in the dale is Hallfield House which dates from the Elizabethan era and was the seat of the Greaveses, a very old Hallamshire family.
 The dale also includes the Strines Inn public house.